cameron-wags/rainbow_csv.nvim/README.md

 #### Related vim plugins:
-rainbow_csv name and original implementation was significantly influenced by [rainbow_parentheses](https://github.com/kien/rainbow_parentheses.vim) vim plugin.
+Rainbow CSV name and original implementation was significantly influenced by [rainbow_parentheses](https://github.com/kien/rainbow_parentheses.vim) Vim plugin.

-There also exist an old vim syntax file [csv_color](https://vim.sourceforge.io/scripts/script.php?script_id=518) which, despite it's name, can highlight only *.tsv files and probably doesn't even work in modern vim.
+There also exists an old vim syntax file [csv_color](https://vim.sourceforge.io/scripts/script.php?script_id=518) which, despite it's name, can highlight only *.tsv files.
 And, of course, there is [csv.vim](https://github.com/chrisbra/csv.vim)